xxcordeau/TIL/README.md

-ovals for your project: Learn more about troubleshooting your approval setup

 Important to note once your approval process is set up When you set up approvals for your project, approvals will not be r